 In the past, I have written an article Drag and Drop File Upload using JavaScript and PHP.
 In that article, I focused on uploading a single file.
-One of the readers asked how to upload multiple files with a similar drag and drop technique.
+One of the readers asked how to upload multiple files with the same drag and drop technique.

-While working on a web application you may require to upload multiple files with a single uploader.
-Uploading images in the gallery is one of the best examples.
-In such a case, you never want to upload every single image at a time to your gallery.
-Having an option to upload images in bulk is always a better solution.
-It allows a user to upload single or multiple files on their wish.
-Giving such a file uploader feature adds a better user experience and also speeds up your application.
+While working on a web application you may require to upload multiple files at a time.
+The best example is uploading images in the gallery.
+In such a case, you don’t want to upload images one by one to your gallery.
+Having the option to upload images in bulk is a better solution.
+It allows users to upload single or multiple files.
+Giving this kind of file uploader adds a better user experience and also speeds up your application.

-In this article, I show you how to add this file uploader without using any external drag and drop plugin.
-I will upload the files using JavaScript and Ajax.
+In this article, I show you how to create this file uploader without using any external plugins.
+I will upload the files using JavaScript, Ajax, and PHP.
 It means files will be uploaded on the server without reloading a page.

 Getting Started

-As I said, we will not use any external plugin to achieve our goal.
-I am going to write all the code from scratch.
+As I said, I’ll not use any external library to achieve the goal.
+Instead, I am going to write all the code from scratch.
 It is simple and easy.
 There is no complex stuff in it.
 Just follow the steps below and you are done.

 index.html